alphagov/styleguides/pull-requests.md

 - It is important to take time to review a pull request properly; the review stage is as important as writing the code in the first place

-If you're not sure how the individual wants their request reviewed, make an effort to contact them before starting - they may prefer some of the feedback to be done in person or while pairing (especially if they're less experienced).
-If some of the feedback is performed offline you should capture a summary of the output in a pull request comment so others can see it, but make sure the individual is happy with the summary first.
+- If you're not sure how the individual wants their request reviewed, ask them before starting - they may prefer some of the feedback to be done in person or while pairing (especially if they're less experienced).
 - If you're going to discuss some issues offline, please comment as such in the PR so that no-one merges it in the meantime - "A few issues here, going to discuss offline" would be enough